This page is only for existing customers of the Amazon Glacier service using Vaults and the original REST API from 2012.

 For more information about installing Python, see Install or update Python

-(Prerequisite) Create an S3 Glacier Vault
+(Prerequisite) Create an Amazon Glacier Vault

 Example: Uploading Large Archives in Parts by Using the AWS CLI

-In this example, you will create a file and use multipart upload API operations to upload this file, in parts, to Amazon S3 Glacier.
+In this example, you will create a file and use multipart upload API operations to upload this file, in parts, to Amazon Glacier.

 Important